ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

 :   Threshold of gate.

     When input amplitude is less than the value of `Gate` for a while, the gate modulates `Stereo Cross` to make output amplitude to 0.

-This gate is added to use along with rotation, therefore it closes fast.
+    Gate is intended to use with rotation.
+Release time is approximately 5 ms.

 Matrix